 To gather and distribute food to relieve hunger and increase food security in West Michigan and the Upper Peninsula.

 The organization was founded on April 23, 1981 as Gleaners Food Bank of West Michigan, Inc. During its early years, the food bank distributed 8,000 pounds of food per month out of a small rented space in southwest Grand Rapids.
 Since that time, the organization has moved to its main warehouse in Comstock Park and has added two branches, one in Cadillac and the other in Benton Harbor.
-The food bank has grown into an organization that distributes millions of pounds of food each year through its partnerships with more than 900 agencies and three distribution organizations including Manna Food Project, Food Rescue and the Western Upper Peninsula Food Bank.
-In 2018, Feeding America West Michigan distributed 25.1 million pounds of food – equivalent to 21 million meals.
+The food bank has grown into an organization that distributes millions of pounds of food each year through its network of more than 900 agency and Mobile Pantry partners, and four distribution organizations including Manna Food Project, Food Rescue, Family Network of Wyoming and the Western Upper Peninsula Food Bank.
+In 2019, Feeding America West Michigan distributed 25.3 million pounds of food – equivalent to 20 million meals.

 How it works